Emriko/Portfolio/content/posts/particleSystem.md

 }
 ```

-Next the buffer is created, with the data of the particle struct.
-Amount of particles, and inital data in myParticleData.
+Next the buffer is created with the data of the particle struct, Amount of particles, and inital data in myParticleData.
 ```c
 result = CreateStructuredBuffer(DX11::Device, sizeof(Particle), NUM_PARTICLE, &myParticleData[0], myStructuredBuffer.GetAddressOf());
 if (FAILED(result))